anvita-kallam/The-Jane-Project/README.md

 # The Jane Project

-An open-source advocacy platform empowering communities with accurate information, geospatial data visualization, and AI-powered fact-checking for reproductive health awareness.
+An open-source advocacy platform that empowers communities with accurate information, geospatial data visualization, and AI-powered fact-checking for reproductive health awareness.

 ## Features